-- This document is submitted in accordance with the provisions of paragraph 6.12.5 of the document on Organization and method of work of the Maritime Safety Committee and the Environment Protection Committee and their subsidiary bodies (MSC-MEPC.1/Circ.5/Rev.1) and provides comments on document MEPC 75/6/3. - IMPA supports document MEPC 75/6/3 having noted with growing concern the continuing debate over minimum power guidelines and being cognisant with Maritime Pilots alarm over the increasing inability of vessels being able to safely manoeuvre themselves under Pilotage. - IMPA very much supports the comments in paragraph 29 of document MEPC 75/6/3 which refer to the design trends of modern marine engines, which decreases their torque/power to the point at which IMPA would question whether these vessels meet the Organisations criteria of being seaworthy, set out in the Standards for ship manoeuvrability (resolution MSC.137(76)).
+- This document is submitted in accordance with the provisions of paragraph 6.12.5 of the document on Organization and method of work of the Maritime Safety Committee and the and Environment Protection Committee bodies their subsidiary (MSC-MEPC.1/Circ.5/Rev.1) and provides comments on document MEPC 75/6/3. - IMPA supports document MEPC 75/6/3 having noted with growing concern the continuing debate over minimum power guidelines and being cognisant with maritime pilots' alarm over the increasing inability of vessels being able to safely manoeuvre themselves under pilotage.

-4 IMPA also recognises the issues in paragraph 35 of document MEPC 75/6/3 and strongly supports the need to develop guidelines on all issues where torque is managed by software.
+- 3 IMPA very much supports the comments in paragraph 29 of document MEPC 75/6/3, which refer to the design trends of modern marine engines which decrease their torque/power to the point at which IMPA would question whether these vessels meet the Organization's criteria of being seaworthy, set out in the Standards for ship manoeuvrability (resolution MSC.137(76)). - 4 IMPA also recognizes the issues in paragraph 35 of document MEPC 75/6/3 and strongly supports the need to develop guidelines on all issues where torque is managed by software.